delan/scrapetopia/README.md

 you can remove these from the main list by running `scalpel.sh`.
 Running this is optional but makes restarts faster because the list is shortened.

+If you have lost `data/done.txt` and want to remove completed files in `data/media` from your current `data/list.txt`, run `redo.py` and a new `list.txt` will be generated without the existing media files.

 Backing up media files
 ----------------------